-- 1. Every application shall be made to the returning officer of the electoral district where the applicant is registered as an elector not earlier than the seventh day and not later than the fourteenth day after the date of publication of the Proclamation or Order requiring the holding of an election. - 2.
+- 1. Every application shall be made to the Returning Officer of the administrative district where the applicant is regisered so as to reach him within ten days after the date of publication of the notice of nomination under section 10 of the Act. - 2.
 Every application shall be duly filled in as otherwise it is liable to rejection by the returning officer. - 3.
-Every applicant will be informed of the decision of the returning officer. - 4.
-The ballot paper and other documents will be despatched to any applicant whose application has been allowed to his name and address as stated in his application if he is entitled to function as a certifying officer or, if he is not so entitled, under the care of the certifying officer whose official designation and address are stated in his application. - 5.
-The expression "certifying officer",- - (a) in relation to any applicant who, being a member of the Sri Lanka Army or Sri Lanka Navy or Sri Lanka Air Force,- - (i) is the Commander of that Army or the Captain of that Navy or the Commander of that Air Force, or is the officer in immediate charge of the unit or establishment in which the applicant is serving, means that applicant; or - (ii) is not a person referred to in clause (i) of this subparagraph, means the officer in immediate charge of the unit or establishment in which the applicant is serving; - (b) in relation to any applicant who, being an officer or servant in the public service or the Central Bank of Ceylon; - (i) is the officer in immediate charge of any office means the applicant; or - (ii) is not a person referred to in clause (i) of this subparagraph, means the officer in immediate charge of the office in which the applicant is serving; or - (c) in relation to any applicant who is a candidate at a General Election, means the returning officer for the electoral district in which the applicant is registered as an elector.
+Every applicant will be informed of the decision of the returning officer- - 4.
+The ballot paper and other documents will be despatched to any applicant whose application has been allowed to his name and addressed as stated in his application if he is entitled to function as a certifying officer, or if he is not so entitled under the care of the certifying officer whose official designation and address are stated in his application. - 5.
+The expression "certifying officer",- - (a) in relation to any applicant who, being a member of the Sri Lanka Army or Sri Lanka Navy or Sri Lanka Air Force,- - (i) is the Commander of that Army or the Captain of that Navy or the Commander of that Air Force, or is the officer in immediate charge of the unit or establishment in which the applicant is serving, means the applicant; or - (ii) is not a person referred to in clause (1) of this sub-paragraph, means the officer in immediate charge of the unit or establishment in which the applicant is serving; - (b) in relation to any applicant who, being an officer or servant in the public service or the Central Bank of Sri Lanka- - (i) is the officer in immediate charge of any office, means the applicant; or - (ii) is not a person referred to in clause (i) of this subparagraph, means the officer in immediate charge of the office in which the applicant is serving; or - (c) in relation to any applicant who is a candidate at a Provincial Council election, means the returning officer for the administrative district in which the applicant is registered as an elector.